 All our software is used in strict accordance with the licence agreement.
-Licenses are held centrally.
-We don't allow personal software to be loaded onto school computers.

-Please refer to the school's Data protection policy.
+Licences are held centrally.
+We do not allow personal software to be loaded onto school computers.
+Please refer to the school's Data Protection Policy.

-Effective and efficient deployment of Computing resources
+Effective and Efficient Deployment of Computing Resources

-Computing resources are deployed throughout the school to maximise access, to enhance teaching & learning and to raise attainment.
+Computing resources are deployed throughout the school to maximise access, to enhance teaching and learning and to raise attainment.

-To enable regular and whole class teaching of Computing the school has an ICT suite which all classes in key stages 1 & 2 use for approximately 1 hour per week to develop their computing skills.
+To enable regular and whole class teaching of Computing, the school has an ICT suite which all classes in Key Stages 1 & 2 use for approximately 1 hour per week to develop their computing skills.

-To support the cross curricular nature of Computing, children also have access to iPads and iPad minis.
-This allows Computing to be delivered in a cross curricular manner and enhance the learning of children in a range of other curriculum subjects.
+To support the cross-curricular nature of Computing, children also have access to iPads and iPad minis.
+This enhances the learning of children in a range of curriculum subjects.